 Detailed Grading Breakdown

 The structured laboratory segment will count for 40% (10% for prelab, 10% for quiz, and 20% for demo and oral quiz) of the total grade, based on completion of, and oral examination over, the weekly laboratory assignments, including the underlying theory, details of the implementation and code, and the observed behavior of the system.
 We emphasize that your grade is based heavily on your understanding and demonstration of the course material, not just on submitting working code.

-The final project will count for 45% of the total grade, with 5% on the design review presentation, 10% on the project proposal, 5% for demonstrations of 2 project milestones, 15% for the final demo and oral presentations, and 10% on the final report.
+The final project will count for 40% of the total grade, 10% on the project proposal, 5% for demonstrations of 2 project milestones, 15% for the final demo and oral presentations, and 10% on the final report.

-The final 5% of the total course grade comes from lecture participation by joining the zoom lecture or submitting the summary of the lecture (within a week).
+The final 5% of the total course grade comes from lecture participation.

 It is expected that each student will attend and participate in scheduled class and laboratory meetings, or will make prior alternate arrangements with the instructor.
 The final grade may be penalized if this does not occur.

 A late penalty of 50% will be assessed for assignments less than a week late; assignments more than a week late will receive no credit.
 However, all graded assignments must be submitted to receive a passing grade in the course.